Web

 You can install the SDK using a small snippet of code that you paste on your site to asynchronously load the SDK.
 Setting up Blitzllama involves,

-- Integrating the SDK: installing and initialising the SDK
+• Integrating the SDK: installing and initializing the SDK

 <script type="text/javascript">